warint/corridoR/README.md

 Once the user knows the ISO code , s.he can collect the data in a very easy way through this function:

-Be careful, you must put the empty arguments ("") to collect the data\!
+Be careful, you must put the empty arguments ("") to collect the data!

 ``` r
 corridor_data() # It generates a data frame of the complete dataset